bartdesmet/csharplang/spec/expressions.md

 *  Both values are non-null references to string instances that have identical lengths and identical characters in each character position.

 The string equality operators compare string values rather than string references.
 When two separate string instances contain the exact same sequence of characters, the values of the strings are equal, but the references are different.
 As described in [Reference type equality operators](expressions.md#reference-type-equality-operators), the reference type equality operators can be used to compare string references instead of string values.

+> __Expression Tree Conversion Translation Steps__
+>
+> For purposes of expression tree conversion of string equality, `method` is defined as the static method defined on `System.String` implementing the operator.

 ### Delegate equality operators